Liridon Mulaj

-Liridon Mulaj (born 4 January 1999) is a Swiss professional footballer who plays as a midfielder for Stade Lausanne.
+Liridon Mulaj (born 4 January 1999) is a Swiss professional footballer who plays as a midfielder for Swiss Challenge League club Neuchâtel Xamax.

-Professional career
+Club career

-Mulaj made his professional for Neuchâtel Xamax in a 2-3 Swiss Super League loss to FC St. Gallen on 2 September 2018.

-In August 2017, Mulaj scored 7 goals in the same game, during a Swiss Cup match against US Montfaucon (final score 21-0).
+Mulaj made his professional for Neuchâtel Xamax in a 3–3 Swiss Super League loss to FC St. Gallen on 2 September 2018.
+In August 2017, he scored seven goals in the same game, during a Swiss Cup match against US Montfaucon (final score 21–0).

 Mulaj was loaned out to FC Winterthur on 12 January 2019, for the rest of the season.

 On 19 August 2022, Mulaj signed with Stade Lausanne.

+On 18 June 2024, Mulaj joined VfL Osnabrück in the German 3.
+Liga.

+On 5 January 2025, Mulaj returned to Neuchâtel Xamax.

 International career

 Born in Switzerland, Mulaj is of Kosovo Albanian descent.
 He is a former youth international for Switzerland.